postmannen/steward/README.md

 # steward

-Async management of Edge Cloud units.
+Command And Control anything asynchronously.

+Send shell commands to control your servers by passing a message that will have guaranteed delivery if/when the subsribing node is available.
+Or for example send logs or metrics from an end node back to a central log subscriber.

-The idea is to build and use a pure message passing architecture for the control traffic back and forth from nodes, where a node can be a server, some other host system, or a container living in the cloud, or...other.
+The idea is to build and use a pure message passing architecture for the commands back and forth from nodes, with guaranteed delivery.
+A node can be a server running any host operating system, a container living in the cloud somewhere, a rapsberry pi, or something else that needs to be controlled that have an operating system installed  .
 The message passing backend used is <https://nats.io>

 ```text
                                                                              ┌─────────────────┐